 Actuarial valuations provide an estimate of the Plans' accrued pension obligations and are calculated using various economic and demographic assumptions, based on membership data as at the valuation date.
-The Plans' consulting actuary, Eckler Ltd., performed actuarial valuations for funding purposes as at September 30, 2021 and issued their report in January 2022.
-The results of the valuations were extrapolated to March 31, 2024 (March 31, 2023).
+The Plans' consulting actuary, Eckler Ltd., performed actuarial valuations for funding purposes as at December 31, 2024 and issued their report in June 2025.
+The results of the valuations were extrapolated to March 31, 2025 (2024 - as at September 30, 2021 and extrapolated to March 31, 2024).